DSACMS/iv-verify/adr/2024-09-states-config-url.md

 ## Decision

-The recommendations are as follows:
+The accepted approaches are as follows:

 ### Storage